HYDRABLOOMER/HACKATHON/FEATURES.md

 This document explains the core features of EcoQuest, why they exist, and how they contribute to the overall system.
 Rather than treating EcoQuest as a collection of independent tools, we designed it as a single data pipeline where each component plays a specific role in generating reliable environmental insights.

-At a high level, EcoQuest consists of four aligned components:
+ EcoQuest consists of four major components:

 * **Task-Based Environment (Primary data generator)**
 * **Knowledge-Based Environment (Data quality calibration)**